eplq/simple-system-monitoring/README.md

 py main.py      # windows
 ```

+Once it is running, you can access to the web interface from your browser.
+By default, it listens in all interfaces on port 80 (can be changed in `const.py`).

 ## How it works

 It gets stats about CPU, RAM, disks and network every second (can be configured in `const.py` file, < 0.5s not recommended).